salvgal/ConnectionManager/README.md

-# Connection Manager
+# Connection Manager (Distributed Systems and Multithreading)

-These projects are for the University graduate level class: CS 715 - Distributed Computing.
+These are several projects developed to improve Distributed Computing in addition to multithreading systems.
+They implements Java Sockets & Pipes for the former, and Java Thread library for the latter.

 Project1: Create a Message passing in a centralized environment using Java IO Pipes.
 Synchronous message passing between sender and receiver of primitives read from the InputStream.